MemeDing/capstoneteam4/README.md

 * When creating a Pull Request, there is a short pipeline that will run and check if the backend service runs properly.
 * It will use the Linux scripts on a GitHub ubuntu machine to install and run the backend service, then run a GET request to check if /prompt/ and /history/ work properly.
 * This ensures that the backend service still works properly and that the build scripts (for Linux) are functioning properly.

+## Getting the LLM to work with Cuda
+* Follow the steps at this link: https://pytorch.org/get-started/locally/